Principal-Agent Relationship

 Minority shareholders usually have limited or no control over the management.
 Similarly, they have limited or no voice in director appointments or significant transactions that could directly impact shareholder value.

-As a result, conflicts between minority and controlling shareholders can occur.
+As a result, conflicts can occur between minority and controlling shareholders.
 Such conflicts arise when the influence of the controlling shareholders eclipses the opinions or desires of the minority shareholders.

 Shareholder vs. Creditor (Debtholder) Interests